shdq/spartak-ui/components/text/README.md

 ## Secondary text

-If you want text to be dimmed, provide `secondary` boolean  property to `Text`.
+If you want the text to be dimmed, provide `secondary` boolean property to `Text`.

 ### Usage